tsmodels/tsgarch/README.md

 # tsgarch

+[A new version for CRAN submission is under development with many fixes and more accurate benchmarks]

 The **tsgarch** package is a partial re-implementation of [rugarch](https://cran.r-project.org/web/packages/rugarch/index.html), by the same author, with key differences summarized below: